microchip-pic-avr-examples/avr128db48-pam-generator-mplab/README.md

 *Note: The DC and External Function modes have the same initialization in software, with the naming only being for developer reference.*

 The DAC has a *typical* setting time between 7 and 10us, so the Timer-Counter B (TCB) peripheral is used to generate a 10us periodic interrupt.
-MPLAB Code Configurator (MCC) generates a generic TCB interrupt, which calls the function ` __ISR__UpdateDAC` through the provided function pointer.
+MPLAB Code Configurator (MCC) generates a generic TCB interrupt function, which contains a function pointer to invoke custom code without modifying the generated API.
+Through this mechanism, the function ` __ISR__UpdateDAC` is invoked.

-Inside this function, the routine checks to see if it's own internal function pointer to a waveform function is not null.
-If so, then the function pointer is invoked and the DAC value is updated.
+Inside `__ISR__UpdateDAC`, the routine checks to see if it's own internal function pointer to a waveform calculation function is not null.
+If valid, then the function pointer is invoked.
 This internal function pointer calls functions in the format of `uint16_t <FUNCTION NAME> (uint16_t currentDACOutput)`, where the returned value is assigned to the DAC.

 At initialization, internally used variables and the DAC initial values are set.
 The table below shows the macros and their associated variable.